A Pure Demand Operational Semantics with Applications to Program Analysis: Implementation

 \subsubsection{Improving Performance}

-Up to now we have primarily been focused on developing a sound analysis implementation which constructs and solves recurrences, and the analysis performance still needs considerable work.
-We need to improve result simplification, better optimize data structures for performance, limit the overhead of Spacer by restricting its use in some cases, and will need to cache to avoid repeating evaluations.
+The initial results reported above are very much initial results.
+While we have made some effort to optimize data structures and simplify results when possible, there still are considerable performance improvements that could be made.

-Caching in particular is very important for performance as pure demand semantics must do considerably more work looking up variables if there is no cache; the proof of a polynomial-time algorithm in Theorem \ref{thm_poly_analysis} requires a cache.
+Caching in particular is very important for performance as pure demand semantics must do considerably more work looking up variables if there is no cache.
 For the interpreter implementation described above, we used a mapping $(\stk,\expr) \mapsto \reval$ as a cache and obtained interpreter running times similar to a standard implementation of an interpreter.
-Caching the $\stk, \sfrags, \pathc, \visited \vdashea \expr \steps \reval \globs \sfrags$ relation of the analysis is more challenging: in order to be sound we can use a cached result only when the \emph{exact} same question is asked again, and this means a cache initially appears to require a mapping $(\stk, \sfrags, \pathc, \visited,\expr) \mapsto \reval$ which would greatly limit the number of cache hits (it still is polynomial as per Theorem \ref{thm_poly_analysis}, but will have many more cache misses due to the $\sfrags$ and $\visited$ sets in the domain).
-The current proof-of-concept implementation has no cache but it should be possible to add a caching mechanism, for example a finitary version of the display-based theory of Section \ref{sec_displays} would prevent repeating function lookups in non-local variable access.
+Caching the $\stk, \sfrags, \pathc, \visited \vdashea \expr \steps \reval \globs \sfrags$ relation of the analysis is more challenging: in order to be sound, we can use a cached result only when the \emph{exact} same question is asked again, and this means a cache requires a mapping $(\stk, \sfrags, \pathc, \visited,\expr) \mapsto \reval$, greatly limiting the number of cache hits: we implemented such a cache and found the cache was hardly ever consulted.

+What would be desirable would be a way to soundly merge some of these cache keys to increase the number of cache hits.
+One simple experiment we tried was to completely remove the $\visited$ set from the keys, which has the property of shifting when a cycle gets pruned.
+In our experiments, it was nearly always innocuous, and produced runtimes which were invariably much, much faster than the DDPA/P4F runtimes, but unfortunately it wasn't \emph{always} innocuous: on the cpstak benchmark (only) it produced an incorrect output.
+We believe there should be provably sound ways to increase the number of cache hits, but it is a subtle question that we leave to future work.